pocesar/apify-login-session/README.md

 /**
  * the proxyUrl used, can be empty.
- * Set this as your proxyUrl parameter in crawlers
+ * Set this as your proxyUrl parameter in crawlers.
- */
+ *
-sessionJustCreated.userData.proxyUrl;
+ * This might be undefined if you didn't use any proxies */ sessionJustCreated.userData.proxyUrl;